apsteinmetz/wfmu_explorer/README.md

 The code for this web app is at https://github.com/apsteinmetz/wfmu_explorer.git.

 Thanks to station manager, Ken Freedman, for giving me permission to scrape the site.
+This is a personal project, not offically WFMU-sponsored or approved.

 wfmu.org is powered by KenzoDB ( http://kenzodb.com ) from Ken Garson Systems.
-Nice!

 This site is powered by Shiny by RStudio (https://www.rstudio.com/) and written in the R data science lanugage.

-**WFMU is listener supported!
-[PLEDGE HERE!](https://pledge.wfmu.org/donate?step=landing)**
+**WFMU is listener supported!**

+<iframe src="https://pledge.wfmu.org/pledge-widget?program=TW" frameborder="0"></iframe>

 -- Art Steinmetz (apsteinmetz@yahoo.com)